Roger Clarke's Web-Site

 Data quality is a function of a large set of factors (Wang & Strong 1996, Clarke 2016b).
 Beyond validity, accuracy, precision, timeliness, completeness, and general and specific relevance, the correspondence of the data with the real-world phenomena that the process assumes it to represent depends on appropriate identity association, attribute association and attribute signification.

 Where data is drawn from multiple sources, definitional and quality consistency among those sources is almost inevitably a limiting factor, yet it is seldom considered (Widom 1995).
 Data scrubbing (or 'cleansing') may be applied; but this is a dark art, and most techniques generate some errors in the process of correcting others (Mueller & Freytag 2003).
-Further, attention has already been drawn to the often-expressed claim that, with sufficiently large volumes of data, the impacts of low data, matching and scrubbing quality are automatically smoothed out.
-This is applicable in specific circumstances, but in most cases is a form of magical incantation that does not hold up under cross-examination (boyd & Crawford 2012).
+Further, attention has already been drawn to the often-expressed claim that, with sufficiently large volumes of data, the impacts of low data, matching and scrubbing quality are automatically smooth themselves out.
+This is a justifiable claim in specific circumstances, but in most cases is a magical incantation that does not hold up under cross-examination (boyd & Crawford 2012).

 Endeavours are being made to apply robotics outside the controlled environments in which they have enjoyed success (factories, warehouses, and thinly human-populated mining sites) to contexts in which there is much more variability and unpredictability, and much less structure (such as public roads, households, and human care applications).